As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

-JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu and a leading opposition figure on Wednesday created a war-time Cabinet to oversee the fight against Hamas militants after their stunning weekend attack.
-In the sealed-off Gaza Strip ruled by Hamas, Palestinians struggled to find safety as Israeli bombardment demolished entire neighborhoods and the territory's only power plant ran out of fuel.
+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu and a leading opposition figure on Wednesday created a war-time Cabinet overseeing the fight to avenge a stunning weekend attack by Hamas militants.
+In the sealed-off Gaza Strip ruled by Hamas, Palestinian suffering mounted as Israeli bombardment demolished neighborhoods and the territory's only power plant ran out of fuel.

+The new war-time Cabinet establishes a degree of unity after years of bitterly divisive politics, and as the Israeli military appears increasingly likely to launch a ground offensive into Gaza.

-The new war-time Cabinet will consist of Netanyahu, Benny Gantz — a senior opposition figure and former defense minister — and current Defense Minister Yoav Gallant, a statement released by Gantz said.
-The Cabinet will focus only on issues of the war.
-It appeared that the rest of Netanyahu’s existing government partners, a collection of far-right and ultra-Orthodox parties, would remain in place to handle other issues.
+The Cabinet, which will focus only on issues of war, will consist of Netanyahu, Benny Gantz — a senior opposition figure and former defense minister — and current Defense Minister Yoav Gallant, a statement released by Gantz said.

 U.S. President Joe Biden on Tuesday warned other countries and armed groups against entering the war.
 The U.S. is already rushing munitions and military equipment to Israel and has deployed a carrier strike group to the eastern Mediterranean as deterrence.

-On Wednesday, the Lebanese militant group Hezbollah fired anti-tank missiles at an Israeli military position and claimed to have killed and wounded troops.
-The Israeli military confirmed the attack but did not comment on possible casualties.
-The Israeli army shelled the area in southern Lebanon where the attack was launched.

-In a new tactic, Israel is warning civilians to evacuate whole neighborhoods —rather than just individual buildings — then inflicting devastation, in what could be a prelude to a ground offensive.

-“The objective is for this war to end very differently from all of the previous rounds.
-There has to be a clear victory,” said Chuck Freilich, a former deputy national security adviser in Israel.
-“Whatever has to be done to fundamentally change the situation will have to be done.”

-Hamas officials have said they planned for all possibilities, including punishing Israeli escalation.
-Desperation has grown among Palestinians, many of whom see nothing to lose under unending Israeli military occupation and increasing settlements in the West Bank, a 16-year-long blockade in Gaza and what they see as the world's apathy.
+Hamas said it launched its attack because Palestinians' suffering has become intolerable under unending Israeli military occupation and increasing settlements in the West Bank and a 16-year-long blockade in Gaza.

-In another neighborhood on Tuesday, Palestinian Civil Defense forces pulled Abdullah Musleh out of his basement together with 30 others after their apartment building was flattened.

-“I sell toys, not missiles,’’ the 46-year-old said, weeping.
-“I want to leave Gaza.
-Why do I have to stay here?
-I lost my home and my job.”
+But the shock, grief and demands for vengeance against Hamas among Israelis have brought a new ferocity after past conflicts with Hamas that saw heavy bombardments of Gaza but ended with the group still in power.

+In a new tactic, Israel is warning civilians to evacuate whole Gaza neighborhoods, rather than just individual buildings, then levelling large swaths in waves of airstrikes.

+Israel’s tone has changed as well.
+In past conflicts, military spokesmen repeatedly insisted on the precision of strikes in Gaza, trying to ward of criticism over civilian deaths.
+This time, military briefings emphasize the destruction being wreaked.
+They say targeted neighborhoods broadly are being used by Hamas, but rarely give specifics to justify strikes as they did in earlier wars.

+“We will not allow a reality in which Israeli children are murdered,” Defense Minister Gallant said in a meeting with soldiers near the southern border on Tuesday.
+“I have removed every restriction — we will eliminate anyone who fights us, and use every measure at our disposal.”

+Rescue officials say they have struggled to enter other areas as well.
+At least four Red Crescent paramedics have been killed in strikes, the organization said.

+Israeli airstrikes late Tuesday struck the family house of Mohammed Deif, the shadowy leader of Hamas’ military wing, killing his father, brother and at least two other relatives in the southern town of Khan Younis, senior Hamas official Bassem Naim told The Associated Press.
+Deif has never been seen in public and his whereabouts are unknown.

-On Wednesday, an AP reporter witnessed waves of rockets rain down on Ashkelon, with shrapnel slamming into the street and Israel’s Iron Dome missile defense system intercepting at least one overhead.
-Residents screamed and wept as they heard the explosions.
+On Wednesday, waves of rockets rained down on the Israeli city of Ashkelon, with shrapnel slamming into the street.
+Israel’s Iron Dome missile defense system intercepted at least one overhead.
+Tuesday night, Israeli troops stopped an incursion by militants into Ashkelon, killing three, the military said.

-On Tuesday night, a group of militants entered an industrial zone in Ashkelon, sparking a gunbattle with Israeli troops, the military said.
-Three militants were killed, and troops were searching the area for others.

 The Israeli military said more than 1,200 people, including 155 soldiers, have been killed in Israel, a staggering toll unseen since the 1973 war with Egypt and Syria that lasted weeks.
-In Gaza, 1,055 people have been killed, according to authorities there; Israel says hundreds of Hamas fighters are among them.
+In Gaza, 1,055 people have been killed, according to authorities there.
+In the West Bank and east Jerusalem, at least 17 Palestinians have been killed by Israeli police during clashes with stonethrowers.
 Thousands have been wounded on both sides.

-The bodies of roughly 1,500 Hamas militants were found on Israeli territory, the military said.
-It wasn’t clear whether those numbers overlapped with deaths reported by Palestinian authorities.

-Days of clashes between rock-throwing Palestinians and Israeli forces in the West Bank have left 15 Palestinians dead.
-The violence also spread into east Jerusalem, where Israeli police said they killed two Palestinians who hurled stones at police late Tuesday.

-In Gaza, more than 250,000 people have fled their homes, the U.N. said, the most since a 2014 air and ground offensive by Israel uprooted about 400,000.
-The vast majority are sheltering in schools run by the U.N. agency for Palestinian refugees.
-Damage to three water and sanitation sites have cut off services to 400,000 people, the U.N. said.

-Tens of thousands of people in southern Israel have been evacuated since Sunday.
+Israel says roughly 1,500 Hamas militants were killed inside Israeli territory and contends that hundreds of the dead inside Gaza are Hamas members.

 Shurafa reported from Gaza City, Gaza Strip.
-Associated Press writers Amy Teibel and Isabel DeBre in Jerusalem and Kareem Chehayeb in Beirut contributed to this report.
+Associated Press writers Amy Teibel and Isabel DeBre in Jerusalem, Jack Jeffrey and Samy Magdy in Cairo and Kareem Chehayeb in Beirut contributed to this report.

 Credit: AP